 The successful aging paradigm is situated within the intersection of the 20th century hostility toward aging and the late 20th century neoliberalism.
 Successful aging is not a new concept.
 It was proposed by Robert Havighurst in 1961, taken up by Paul Baltes and Margret Baltes and other scholars in 1990, and by John Rowe and Robert Kahn in 1998.
 Although the concept attracted great attention in academic circles every time it emerged, it was not until recently that it attracted the attention of academics and non-academics alike.

 Unlike Havighurst and Baltes and Baltes, Rowe and Kahn use a provocative rhetorical strategy.
 In their book, Rowe and Kahn eliminate technical terminology and in-text citations and replace correlational relationships with causal ones.
-As a result, the last successful aging paradigm was easily digested by the general public as well as older adults themselves.
+As a result, the last successful aging paradigm was easily digested by the general public, as well as by older adults themselves.
 In addition, Rowe and Kahn included examples of human agents in the text to make the information relevant to the readers.
 They argue that to age successfully, older adults should: (1) avoid disease and disability; (2) maintain mental and physical functions; and (3) continue engagement with life.
 They urge readers to change their lifestyle today and guarantee that any changes could lead to salvation.
 For example, regarding lifestyle changes, they suggest: “Certainly, it’s better to start healthy habits early and sustain them for a lifetime.
 But for those who have strayed—that is, most people!—nature is remarkably forgiving” (1998, 23).
 This concept of aging hinges on the proposition that older adults should be encouraged to exercise significant control over what they eat and how they train their bodies and minds.

 Rowe and Kahn’s version of successful aging exemplifies the neoliberal shift of health responsibility from the state to individuals.
 Individuals (not state, society, or even biology) are responsible for their aging process.
 How Rowe and Kahn allocate responsibility resonates with insurance companies.
-Under the managed care model, insurance companies cultivate a particular kind of good patients who “are predictable, seek good health, and participate in their own recovery.
+Under the managed care model, insurance companies cultivate a particular kind of good patient who is “predictable, seek good health, and participate in their own recovery.
 They act to maximize health and minimize harm” (Lester 2017).
 As they uncouple aging from diseases and disabilities, aging healthily becomes a default and a moral calling, while suffering from any form of disease or disability, or even dying, indicates some personal or moral failure.
 Writing on cancer, anthropologist Lochlann Jain argues that overemphasizing patient agency “propagates the myth that everyone has the potential to be a survivor, deaf to the reality that survivor implies, in the final analysis, dier” (2013, 54).
 The consequence of survivorship is that sick people are expected to “beat cancer.”
 They often get terrifying denial of their real situation.

-Rowe and Kahn’s and other recent gerontologists’ concept of successful aging has been widely adopted but also widely critiqued.
-Anthropologists and feminists have criticized its inability to adequately theorize age-related declines, its overemphasis on independence and social engagement, and its ignorance of the intersection of age with gender, sexuality, class, and ethnicity.
+Rowe and Kahn’s concept of successful aging has been widely adopted but also widely critiqued.
+Anthropologists and feminists alike have criticized its inability to adequately theorize age-related declines, its overemphasis on independence and social engagement, and its ignorance of the intersection of age with gender, sexuality, class, and ethnicity.
 Despite a great number of resources related to nurturing and managing bodies and minds, aging successfully means not aging at all.
 Rowe and Kahn refer to the statement “to be old is to be sick” as a myth, though half of older adults have arthritis, a third have hypertension, a third have hearing impairments, and many have diabetes, cataracts, and muscular degeneration.
 Aiming to correct pervasive ageism, paradoxically, they redirect the hostile attitude toward older adults who live with diseases and disabilities and who comprise the majority.
 As anthropologist Lawrence Cohen states in his critique, gerontologists and geriatrics “differentiate Alzheimer’s [or any diseases] from old age by virtue of the former being fatal and incurable, as if death did not linger on the horizons of old age and as if aging, like pseudodementia, were reversible” (1998, 60).
 To eliminate ageism, Rowe and Kahn uncouple aging from diseases and disabilities and point their finger to the latter, despite the fact that most older adults experience some sort of age-related decline.

 Cohen, Lawrence.
 No Aging in India: Alzheimer’s, the Bad Family, and Other Modern Things.
 Berkeley, Calif.: University of California Press, 1998